United States Regiments & Batteries > New York > 170th New York Infantry Regiment

 “4th Corcoran Legion”

-The 170th New York Volunteer Infantry Regiment lost 10 officers and 119 enlisted men killed or mortally wounded and 2 officers and 96 enlisted men to disease during the Civil War.
+The 170th New York Volunteer Infantry Regiment lost 10 officers and 119 enlisted men killed or mortally wounded and 2 officers and 96 enlisted men to disease during the Civil War, of whom 3 officers and 50 men died in Confederate prisons.

 1862